gauthamvasan/gauthamvasan.github.io/index.md

 I graudated with an M.Sc (Thesis) in Computing Science from the University of Alberta in 2017.
 I worked under the supervision of [Patrick M. Pilarski][4] as a part of the [BLINC](BLINC) and [RLAI](RLAI) labs.
 As a part of my masters, I mostly worked with rehabilitative and assistive robots.
 My thesis research was on _‟Teaching a Powered Prosthetic Arm with an Intact Arm Using Reinforcement Learning”_.
 We used ideas from _Learning from Demonstration, Actor-Critic Reinforcement Learning_ and explored the possibilities for synergistic, context-aware control of a prosthetic arm.
 This work won the _2017 M.Sc.
 Outstanding Thesis Award in Computing Science_.

 In a past life, I studied _Instrumentation and Control Engineering_ at the National Institute of Technology (NIT), Tiruchirappalli.
-Under the guidance of Prof. G. Saravana Ilango, my team devised control strategies for an autonomous robotic vacuum cleaner for solar panels which garnered accolades at the Texas Instruments Innovation Challenge (2014).
+Under the guidance of [G. Saravana Ilango][11], my team devised control strategies for an autonomous robotic vacuum cleaner for solar panels which garnered accolades at the Texas Instruments Innovation Challenge (2014).
 In addition, I evaluated methods for model predictive control, real-time trajectory generation and motion planning for quadcopters while working with [K. Madhava Krishna][9] and [V. Sankaranarayanan][8].

 I also maintain an academic blog titled [Machinae Animatae][tech-blog] and a personal blog titled [Musings of an Enlightened Idiot][blog]

-Devices animated

 My CV is available [here](#)

 ---
 <a name="/publications"></a>